Professor, Physical Education Pedagogy

-Kimberly Oliver is a Professor of Physical Education Teacher Education in the Department of Human Performance, Dance and Recreation at New Mexico State University where she directs the Physical Education Teacher Education Program.
-Dr. Oliver holds a Bachelor’s degree in Recreation Administration from California State University, Chico; a Master’s degree in Physical Education from California State University, Fresno; and a Ph.D in Curriculum and Instruction from Virginia Tech.
+Dr. Kim Oliver is a Professor of Physical Education Teacher Education in the Department of Kinesiology & Dance at New Mexico State University where she directs the Physical Education Teacher Education concentration.
+Dr. Oliver holds a Bachelor’s degree in Recreation Administration from California State University, Chico; a Master’s degree in Physical Education from California State University, Fresno; and a PhD in Curriculum and Instruction from Virginia Tech.
 Previously she held faculty positions at the University of Georgia and the University of Alabama.
 In 2018, Dr. Oliver received the American Educational Research Association Research on Institution in Physical Education Distinguished Scholar Award.

-Dr. Oliver’s line of research focuses on developing and studying curricular topics and instructional strategies for teaching aspects of health-related physical education to adolescent girls.
-Working in the traditions of feminist, critical and activist research and pedagogies, her interest is in learning how teachers can assist girls in exploring, critiquing, and transforming personal and cultural barriers that hinder their well being.
+Dr. Oliver’s line of research stems from developing and studying curricular topics and instructional strategies for teaching aspects of health-related physical education to adolescent girls.
+Working in the traditions of feminist, critical, and activist research and pedagogies, her interest is in learning how teachers can assist girls in exploring, critiquing, and transforming personal and cultural barriers that hinder their well being.
 Specifically her research focuses on helping adolescent girls learn to explore, critique, and transform personal and cultural barriers that limit their health and physical activity opportunities.
-More recently Dr. Oliver has moved into studying the impact that a student-centered and inquiry-based methods course, taught in the public schools, has on pre-service teachers’ abilities to be student-centered physical educators.

-If you are considering graduate work (doctoral only) at New Mexico State University and are interested in studying with me as your major advisor, you should carefully read several of my manuscripts to determine if you are interested in studying inquiry-based curriculum and/or student-centered teacher education in physical education.
+If you are considering graduate work (doctoral only) at New Mexico State University and are interested in studying with me as your major advisor, you should carefully read several of our manuscripts to determine if you are interested in an Activist Approach to teaching activity and/or student-centered teacher education in physical education.
 Additionally, if have interest in working with the Activist Approach to teaching and would be interested in working with physical education teacher educator professional development, read more about the Youth on the Move project we are developing as part of a grant from Paso del Norte Health Foundation.
 If these areas interest to you for doctoral work, please send me your vita/resume and a statement of interest.